LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 On the software side, the focus is on integration for the support of more professional measuring devices.
 Only in this way is it possible to evaluate and improve the sensor hardware and quantify the measurement results.

 To summarise, it can be said that a solid software framework has been created that can be used directly for the intended purpose.
-It provides a suitable working foundation, but can be further developed by integrating professional measurement devices to enable a more comprehensive evaluation and improvement of the sensor hardware.
+It provides a suitable base for working, but further developments by integrating professional measurement devices to enable a more comprehensive evaluation and improvement of the sensor hardware are necessary.